jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 was once the home of a successful lawyer, who showed off his wealth by upgrading his home to a mansion, adding its distinctive, symmetrical octogonal wings around 1852.
-It's the first attraction so far in this list that has a cost, a “whopping” $2 for adults; kids are free.
+It's the first attraction so far in this list that has a cost, a "whopping" $2 for adults; kids are free.
 The fee is worth it to gawk at the period furnishings like a turtle-top marble table and a cabinet filled with delicate burgundy and white china gifted by the Georgia Legislature.

-From here, you’re less than five minutes by foot from the [Taylor-Grady House](https://www.taylorgrady.com/).
+From here, you're less than five minutes by foot from the [Taylor-Grady House](https://www.taylorgrady.com/).
 Lit by chandeliers and surrounded by columns, this antebellum National Historic Landmark exudes elegance and, not surprisingly, is a popular venue for weddings.